 Even before the fund started, we took in a quartet of kittens after rescuing two of them from a drain.
 That 21 hour adventure is in my ebook, “The Cat with a Bucket List”, available at Smashwords .
 We also took in Raucous as the first permanent resident in the Carport Condo Catio, and that was quite an adventure itself figuring out how to deal with his explosive digestive issues.
 You can follow Raucous on the Legacy's Facebook page...and some of our other pages.

 We also took in my stepmother's three cats when she had to move into a nursing home.
 Somehow, we just have to make room, but making room, vet care, and all that comes with cats also comes with an economic side, and that's where we need help, especially since the Gin-For's Odditiques antiques/collectibles business isn't pulling its weight at the moment.

-You can follow Raucous on Facebook at The Life and Legacy of Al E. Cat
+You can follow the Legacy Cats (Raucous, Natasha, Cara Feral, Hollygo, Linus, and Reggie) on Facebook at The Life and Legacy of Al E. Cat

 You can follow all the cats on Facebook at The Cats of Gin-For's Odditiques